 Doctors use methadone because it doesn’t produce the “high” associated with either heroin or morphine, while still reducing some of the withdrawal symptoms.
 This can help reduce the feeling of dependency while also reducing chemical dependence over time.

-What Are the Most Common Methadone Side Effects?
+What are the Most Common Methadone Side Effects?

 There aren’t many serious methadone side effects, which is one of the primary reasons that doctors use methadone as a treatment plan.
-The most common methadone side effects are as follows:
+The most common physical methadone side effects are as follows:

 - Dry mouth

 Of these, the most severe methadone side effects are lightheadedness and dizziness.
 Doctors can treat many of these symptoms.
 Fiber and stool softeners will treat constipation, and other medications can treat nausea and vomiting.

 Some people may never experience any of these symptoms, while others may experience rarer problems.
 If you experience severe issues with methadone, you can inquire with a medical professional.
 You may be able to adjust your dose.